steeply/gbot-trader/readme.md

 TIME_ZONE                   | Time zone (For example: Europe/Moscow) [Database Time Zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
-LOG                         | Calculating log output of auto settings (default: false) LOG_DEBUG                   | The output of the debug log (default: false) LOG_TRANSPORTS              | Where to write the log (0 - console, 1 - file, 2 console and file) (default: 0) LOG_PATH                    | A custom path to the directory with the log (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) DELAY_BETWEEN_MODULES       | Then delay in seconds between execution of consecutive modules. (default: 3) TITLE                       | The title of the console window.
-(Does not work on all systems).
+LOG                         | Calculating log output of auto settings (default: false) LOG_DEBUG                   | The output of the debug log (default: false) LOG_TRANSPORTS              | Where to write the log (0 - console, 1 - file, 2 - console and file) (default: 0) LOG_PATH                    | A custom path to the directory with the log (default: Folder with bot) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500) DELAY_BETWEEN_MODULES       | Then delay in seconds between execution of consecutive modules. (default: 3) TITLE                       | The title of the console window.
 LANGUAGE                    | The language of the interface (`ru` or `en`) (default: ru) NODE_ENV                    | Value **production** activate:<br>  1. notification about the start of a Telegram bot.<br> 2. error notifications by E-mail.<br> 3. prohibits the use of conf-dev.js.<br> 4. disabling colors in logs.<br>5. disables TITLE